 4. Separation Anxiety

 Cats can feel separation anxiety, and it’s especially common for cats that have an excessive attachment to their owners.
-Separation anxiety can look similar to destructive and attention-seeking behavior:
+Separation anxiety can look similar to destructive and attention-seeking behavior and may be identified by the following signs:

 Your cat may also show signs through body language.
-Depressed cats will tuck their tails, and their ears will like back on their heads.
+Depressed cats will tuck their tails, and their ears will lie back on their heads.

 Do Cats Know You Love Them?